 RocketLawyer.com, like LegalZoom, provides online legal forms in a variety of legal fields, which are free for members ($39.99 per document for non-members).
-After a free 7-day trial, users can subscribe at a rate as low as $7 a month for one form a month and as high as $49.95 a month for the unlimited use of forms, unlimited attorney consultations and benefits for setting up a corporation.
-An intermediate plan for $39.95 a month that includes everything in the premium plan except for assistance in setting up a corporation.
+After a free 7-day trial, users can subscribe at a rate as low as $7 a month for one form a month and as high as $49.95 a month for the unlimited use of forms, unlimited attorney consultations, and benefits for setting up a corporation.
+An intermediate plan for $39.95 a month includes everything in the premium plan except for assistance in setting up a corporation.
 Non-members have to pay fees for each of these services.
 Both the intermediate and premium plans seem to be aimed at companies that need legal documents on an ongoing basis.

 I tested out the will creation software and found it easy to use and comprehensive, but too comprehensive for my patience.
 It asks many of the questions that in our practice we simply assume answers for our clients in order not to get too bogged down in ancillary details.
 For instance, should the trustee who would manage a trust for your children if you were to die while they are minors have to purchase a bond?
 What about the successor trustee in the event the first trustee can’t serve or stops serving for any reason?
 Bonds are expensive and require reporting which otherwise is usually not necessary.
 Presumably, you are appointing someone you trust who is unlikely to abscond with the funds.
 We don’t require bonds in our documents and never ask our clients whether one should be required.
 So far, we’ve never had a problem with this (just knock on wood), but we’ve saved countless hours in terms of discussing this and helping clients make a decision.
 I’d streamline the RocketLawyer will creation questionnaire if I were them.